CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

 1. Save the changes by **CTRL + S** button to **Save**.

-1. Navigate back to the Windows command prompt and run the below command to change the directory to the `~/LabFiles` folder.
+1. Navigate back to your Windows command prompt where you are logged in as Administrator, without connecting via SSH.
+Run the below command to change the directory to the `~/LabFiles` folder.

     ```bash
     cd C:/LabFiles